 In 2016, for the first time since they married, the Duke and Duchess of Cambridge celebrated Christmas with the Middleton family.
 Here they’re seen with Princess Charlotte and Prince George, attending services at St. Mark’s Church in Berkshire.

 Ms. Meghan Markle and Prince Harry, 2017

 In an unprecedented move, Queen Elizabeth II invited a non-royal family member to join the royal family at the Queen’s Christmas celebration at her Sandringham estate.
-The Queen has broken protocol for the now-Duchess of Sussex all these 12 other times as well.

 The Queen and Prince Philip

 Here’s the sovereign and her husband of 70 years, Prince Philip, Duke of Edinburgh, on Christmas Day 2017.
 Here’s why we call Philip “Prince” rather than “King.”